Books by and about 2020 presidential candidates|

 (click a book cover for a review or other books by or about the presidency from Amazon.com)

-This collection of excerpts comes from the 5 Sunday Talk Show interviews of 2016 presidential hopefuls.
+This collection of excerpts comes from articles about and interviews of 2020 presidential hopefuls.

 Click on a participant to pop-up their full list of quotations

 from Interviews during 2017-2019 (number of quotes indicated):